What are we doing?

 Make your home or business more energy-efficient

 Victorian Energy Upgrades gives homes and businesses access to discounts on energy-saving products.
 Households using this program could cut $150 a year or more from their energy bills, while businesses are looking at savings of $670 or more.

 Consider renewable energy

 Solar and hot water are an increasingly affordable option to reduce your household emissions.
 The Clean Energy Council offers impartial information on both of these.
-Or contact Positive Charge for a free quote.
+Or contact Australian Energy Foundation for a free quote.